coverclock/com-diag-hazer/LOCATIONS.md

 Just a few yards east of the Prime Meridian at the Greenwich Observatory in Greenwich England lies the GPS meridian.
-The GPS and the Prime meridians differ by virtue of the fact that the two systems used different datums.
+The GPS and the Prime meridians differ by virtue of the fact that the two systems use different datums.

 51°28’40″N, 0°00’00″W (WGS84)